naieem/jqury_alternative_selector/README.md

-# UI Engineering challenge
+# Jquery alternative challenge

-Thanks for your interest in EclecticIQ and the UI Engineering position!

-The assignment is described in `index.js`.
+jQuery alternative test to use vanilla javascript for selecting things just like jQuery